Video Timeline Setup

 /usr/local/bin).
 For convenience the

-binary releases of harvid include ffmpeg_harvid and ffprobe_harvid, but if the
+binary releases of harvid include ffmpeg_harvid and ffprobe_harvid.

-Binary releases are available from ardour.org as well as an installer script: install_video_tools.sh.
+Binary releases of the video-tools are available from ardour.org via a dedicated installer script: install_video_tools.sh.

-The easiest way to install the video-utilities is by running the following line in a terminal:sh -c "$(curl -s -L http://git.io/tVUCkw)"
+The easiest way to install the video-utilities on Linux is by running the following line in a terminal:sh -c "$(curl -s -L http://git.io/tVUCkw)"

 As Setting up a proper A/V post-production studio can be a complicated task, it is advised to read the info in the previous section to get familiar with the tools involved first.
 As much as the Ardour team streamlines and simplifies the single machine setup, the studio setup is focused on modularity.

 - Synchronization ardour → video-display-box should be accomplished by external means.
 Jack-transport(netjack), MTC, LTC (OSC and/or ssh-pipe work but introduce additional latency + jitter)